 - (i) An addendum to the existing SID shall be issued and displayed on AMC website immediately. - (ii) SID shall be revised and updated immediately after completion of duration of the exit option (not less than 30 days from the notice date) - (iii) A public notice shall be given in respect of such changes in one English daily newspaper having nationwide circulation as well as in a newspaper published in the language of region where the Head Office of the Mutual Fund is situated.

-Trustees shall take comments of the Board before bringing such change(s).
+Trustees shall take comments of the Board (SEBI) before bringing any changes in fundamental attribute of the scheme.

 G. SCHEME BENCHMARK